Territorial Force: Territorial grievances

-County Territorial Associations
+County territorial associations

-The County Territorial Associations experienced a steady erosion of responsibilities as the war progressed.
+The county territorial associations experienced a steady erosion of responsibilities as the war progressed.
 Although disappointed by Kitchener's decision to bypass the Territorial Force, the associations assisted in recruiting the New Army alongside their own work raising and equipping territorial units.
 The Cambridgeshire, Denbighshire and East Riding associations, for example, together raised 11 New Army units in December 1914.
 The associations performed remarkably well in equipping their units, despite the fact that the War Office prioritised New Army units and, in the case of the Leicestershire associations, threatened to penalise manufacturers who dealt with any institution other than the War Office.
 The competitive nature of the system led to supply according to highest bidder rather than military necessity and, in consequence, inflated prices.
 As a result, the territorials were relieved of responsibility for the purchase and supply of equipment in favour of a centralised system in May 1915.

 In December 1915, direct recruitment into the Territorial Force ceased.
 The next year, the associations were rendered largely superfluous when administration of several territorial services, including the second- and third-line units and Home Service Battalions, was taken from them.
 In March 1917, many territorial depots were shut down as a result of War Office centralisation, and later the same year territorial records offices were closed.
 The Council of County Territorial Associations met in September to discuss the loss of responsibilities and the apparent erosion of the Territorial Force.
-A delegation in October to Lord Derby, Secretary of State for War, resulted only in the associations being given responsibility for the Volunteer Training Corps (VTC).
+A delegation in October to Lord Derby, secretary of state for war, resulted only in the associations being given responsibility for the Volunteer Training Corps (VTC).
 Regarded as a poor substitute for the Territorial Force, the VTC was recruited from those not eligible for active service, mainly due to age.
 It was widely denigrated as "Grandpa's Regiment" and "George's Wrecks", from the armbands inscribed with the letters "GR" (for Georgius Rex), which was all the uniform the government was initially willing to provide them with.